-Painting a home office a cheery color and making the space feel homey with the addition of a couch, a rug, or pictures on the walls will make a home office a welcoming place to spend Monday through Friday.
+Painting a home office a cheery color and making the space feel homey with the addition of a couch, a rug, or pictures on the walls will make a home office a welcoming place to spend your working hours.

 Of course, a home office needs to be practical, too.
 Finding an organization system to keep office supplies and files neatly stored will provide some much needed peace of mind during busy work days.

 When setting up a home office, it can be helpful to think about what systems were appealing in the workplace and which were more of a hindrance.
 Customizing the space to fit personal preferences and needs is one of the perks of working from home.

 2. Taking Over the Guest Bedroom

 For those who don’t have a separate room to dedicate to a home office, it can be tricky to strike a clear balance between work and play.
 Working in the bedroom or on the family room couch can make it difficult to mentally separate work time from personal time.

 A guest bedroom can be an ideal spot in the home to add a desk.
 The space is likely unused most days of the year and you can easily shut the door during the workday when you need privacy.
 You can also shut the door after a long day of work when you need to feel like you are at home and not at work.
 Out of sight, out of mind.

 A guest bedroom may also be easy to keep tidy, as most members of the household probably don’t spend too much time in that room of the house.

 Recommended: 13 Work From Home Jobs With Flexible Hours for Moms